xMazzmax/coiffeur-seren/README.md

 1. I made the CTA (Call to action) a direct phone call so that the customer can check the current availability.

-- I noted this problem during the first meeting with my client, when he had to reject a customer that came by spontaneously because of the appointment he had with me.
+- I noted this problem during the first meeting with my client, when he had to reject a customer that came by spontaneously because of our meeting.
 I knew right away I was going to use this as the CTA.

 2. I looked on Google Maps for the nearest ATM (cash machine) and found out there's one on the opposite side of the street of my client's shop.